5 Ways to Extend the Life of Your Clutch: Tips for Manual Drivers - Real Pro Auto Service

 Can Driving Habits Affect Clutch Lifespan?

-Yes, your driving habits can greatly affect your clutch’s lifespan.
+Yes, your driving habits can significantly affect your clutch’s lifespan.
 Smooth gear shifts, avoiding unnecessary revs, and not riding the clutch can help prolong its life, ensuring better performance and reducing the need for repairs.

 How Often Should I Replace My Clutch Fluid?